 In addition to resources they might need at work, how else can you support them?
 With Awardco, you can set up a catalog of gifts and items for specific life events.
 For example, for a new baby you could create a catalog with diapers and other baby needs or you could send them a Bonus Box with baby supplies.

 Another thing to consider is logistical or administrative needs a person might have.
 Does a newly divorced person need to change their name on all official channels?
 Has someone had a life event that may prompt them to change their health insurance outside of the normal enrollment period?
 Support your employees in requesting leave, time off, health insurance, and anything else they might need.

-Whether someone needs to leave last-minute for a family emergency or take scheduled paternal leave, make sure they feel like they can take the time off they need without guilt.
-Offer as generous of an amount of paternal leave as you can.
+Whether someone needs to leave last-minute for a family emergency or take scheduled parental leave, make sure they feel like they can take the time off they need without guilt.
+Offer as generous of an amount of parental leave as you can.